 The Council's balance sheet and supporting notes provide the detail behind the Council's financial position as at 31 March 2021.
-The Council has net assets of £46.520m (see the Balance Sheet).
+The Council has net assets of £46.127m (see the Balance Sheet).
 This is the difference between its assets and liabilities.
 In simple terms, this shows the cash balance that would have been left if the Council was to have realised its assets (selling its land and buildings) and settled its liabilities (paid its creditors).
-This is an increase of £2.536m over the year.
-The single largest factor is an increase to the net pension liability of £1.646m.
-Working capital (cash plus current debtors and creditors) has increased from £6.4m to £8.4m which relates primarily to the increase in amounts due from other preceptors due to the large defecit achieved on the Collection Fund (See note 19).
-The Council's usable reserves (capital and revenue) increased by £6.869m overall (see Summary of Financial Performance section above).
+This is a reduction of £0.136m over the year.
+The single largest factor is an increase to the net pension liability of £2.039m.
+Working capital (cash plus current debtors and creditors) has increased from £6.4m to £8.4m.
+The Council's usable reserves (capital and revenue) increased by £5.439m overall.